 This article explains how to import only selected objects from a database to model.

-ApexSQL Model is a free SQL data modeling tool.
+ApexSQL Model is SQL data modeling tool.
 Using this tool, a database can be created or imported from SQL Server.
 Among the various importing settings, there is a way to import only selected objects from a database to model.